aistatendz/cnaclib/README.md

 ### User installation

-You can install scientisttools using `pip` :
+You can install cnaclib using `pip` :

 ```
 pip install cnaclib